isontheline/pro.webssh.net/documentation/src/docs/documentation/frequently-asked-questions.md

     Yes, WebSSH PRO supports Apple Family Sharing.
 Once you have purchased WebSSH PRO, you can share it with up to six family members (including you) using Apple's Family Sharing feature.

     For more information on how to set up Family Sharing, please refer to Apple's official documentation : [Set up Family Sharing](https://support.apple.com/en-us/HT201088)

+??? abstract "How can I generate an SSH public/private key pair using WebSSH?"
+    To generate an SSH [Public / Private Key Pair](/documentation/help/SSH/public-private-key/) using WebSSH, please refer to this guide : [Create or Import a Public/Private Key Pair](/documentation/help/howtos/create-or-import-public-private-key-pair/)